Constraining the Thickness of the Galactic Halo through Cosmic-Ray Anisotropy Using the Spatial-Dependent-Propagation Model: Model Description

 \section{Model Description}

-It is generally believed that supernova remnants (SNRs) are the likely sources of galactic CRs.
-They can accelerate the CRs to very high energy with the expanding diffusive shocks generated during their active period \citep{1978MNRAS.182..147B,1978MNRAS.182..443B,1978ApJ...221L..29B}.
-Before arriving at Earth, those CRs have traveled in the galaxy for $\rm \sim 10^7$ years after they diffuse away from the acceleration sites \citep{1977ApJ...217..859G}.
-During the journey, the impacts due to fragmentation and radioactive decay in the inter-stellar medium (ISM) result in the production of secondary particles.
-Meanwhile, the electrons suffer energy loss in the inter-stellar radiation field (ISRF) and magnetic field.
+Supernova remnants (SNRs) are recognized as significant accelerators of galactic CRs, capable of reaching energies up to a few PeV \citep{1978MNRAS.182..147B,1978MNRAS.182..443B,1978ApJ...221L..29B}.
+Before arriving at Earth, those CRs have traveled in the galaxy for $\rm \sim$$10^7$ years after diffusing away from the acceleration sites \citep{1977ApJ...217..859G}.
+During the journey, the impacts due to fragmentation and radioactive decay in the interstellar medium (ISM) result in the production of secondary particles.
+Additionally, the electrons suffer energy loss in the interstellar radiation field (ISRF) and magnetic field.
 This journey can be described by the propagation equation as